By Ajay Kumar

 December 19, 2012

 Free speech is a fundamental right enshrined in the Indian Constitution, yet certain members of the Indian police appear to have difficulty extending this principle to cyber speech on Facebook.
-The Indian police, particularly in instances involving religious topics, have over zealously acted to arrest Facebook users who post things they believe harm “social harmony” or “creates tension”.
+India’s intolerance with police, particularly in instances involving religious topics, have over zealously acted to arrest Facebook users who post things they believe harm “social harmony” or “creates tension”.

 Following the death of the Hindu and Marathi nationalist leader Bal Thackeray, the city of Mumbai shut down for a day in observance of the period of mourning.
 On November 18th, Shaheen Dhada a 21 year old graduate posted on Facebook, “Every day thousands of people die, but still the world moves on. … Today, Mumbai shuts down out of fear, not out of respect.”
 Her friend Renu Srinavasan “liked” the post.
 Within ten minutes the police showed up at her door and took her into custody, and also arrested her friend while an angry mob of Shiv Sena (Shiva’s Army) supporters attacked her uncle’s clinic, smashing windows.
 Dhada, a Muslim, was charged with “promoting religious enmity” against Hindus.

 The incident sheds light on two disturbing things: firstly, the fact that the Mumbai police appear to have been swept away in the fervor of mob-fueled anger, prompting them to arrest two girls who commented on the passing of a right-wing nationalist politician; secondly, the arrest reveals the sweeping and undemocratic nature of India’s Information Technology Act that governs electronic speech.